chuyachia/ml/support_vector_machine/soft_svm_kernel_e1071.md

     ##      -1 244   0
     ##      1    8 131

 Now this result looks better.
-As we really don't want to predict a breast cell as benign while it is actually malignant, I assign a weight of 0.9 to the malignant case and 0.1 to the benign case.
+As we really don't want to predict a breast cell as benign while it is actually malignant, I assign a weight of 0.9 to malignant cases and 0.1 to benign case.
 This reduces the false negative rate down to zero at the expense of increasing the false positive rate (false alarm).
+Note that this weight adjustment also increases the overall accuracy of the model.
+I think this is because the data set that we have here is somehow unbalanced with almost twice as many benign cases as malignant cases.
+By assigning more weights to malignant cases, we also compensate for this unbalance.